What is a Electrocardiogram (ECG Testing)?

 - Shortness of breath

-An ECG test can be performed in a simple 30-minute ECG appointment with our GP’s, costing £105.
+An ECG test can be performed in a simple 30-minute ECG appointment with our GP’s, costing £110 (£140 on weekends).

 ECGs can also be a part of a full medical check up, a more comprehensive evaluation of a person’s health which can include more detailed analysis of family history, lifestyle, and a range of blood tests.

-So book in online for a £105 ECG appointment at any London Clinic of our 18 convenient locations, or give us a call or email for more information.
+So book in online for a £110 ECG appointment (£140 on weekends) at any of our 19 London Clinics, or give us a call or email for more information.

-Private ECG Test London Locations: Barbican, Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Holborn, Kings Cross, Liverpool Street, London Bridge, Marylebone, Old Street, Orpington, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo
+Private ECG Test London Locations: Barbican, Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Holborn, Kings Cross, Liverpool Street, London Bridge, Manchester Airport, Marylebone, Old Street, Orpington, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo